Please complete the enquiry form below and we'll get back within 24 hours (48 hours on a weekend)

 Go on an afternoon game drive to explore the plains of Masai Mara that are teeming with abundant wildlife—an excellent place to witness the Great Migration.
 Each year, between the months of July and September, more than a million wildebeests, zebras, and gazelles migrate from Serengeti to the grasslands of Masai Mara.
 Moving in groups of up to 20,000 at a time, they are best viewed when attempting to cross the Mara or Talek Rivers.

-After your safari return to Mara Leisure Camp for the night.
-Ideally set beside the Talek River, Mara Leisure Camp prides itself for its excellent hospitality and experienced safari guides.
-Stay here in a spacious luxury, en suite tent located beside the river.
+After your safari return to Ilkeliani Camp for the night.
+Ideally nestled in the river glade, the camp prides itself for its excellent hospitality and experienced safari guides.
+Stay here in a spacious luxury, en-suite tent.
 The lodge’s restaurant offers delicious a la carte and buffet cuisine, and the chef is always at hand to cater to any special dietary requirements.

 Watch The Great Migration in full swing across the Masai Mara over the next two days.
 Go on game drives with experienced guides to get the best possible view and understanding of this grand spectacle.